top of page

 The Cross Creek Forest Dynamics Research Area in the Franklin State Forest is right down the road from campus.
 As one of the oldest continuous forest dynamics study areas in the country, Cross Creek is curated by Biology Professor and SPIEL cofounder Jon Evans.
 For half a century, every tree and shrub in the study area has been measured and analyzed each decade, providing a rich dataset for scientists stuying long-term forest dynamics.
 Dr. Evans has multiple research projects ongoing with both the Sewanee Herbarium and researchers at Tennessee State ranging in topics from clonal plant networks to mychorroizal fungi networks.
 Click here to check out a brief video series about the work at Cross Creek.

-Although Sewanee in in rural Tennessee on Monteagle, there are several hotels and other lodging opportunities in the area.
+Sewanee is in rural Tennessee on Monteagle.
+There are several hotels and other lodging opportunities in the area.
 The Sewanee Inn is within walking distance nearby.
 Also near campus is the locally-owned Smokehouse Inn and the Quality Inn.
-The Edgeworth Inn is an converted old house that can handle 6-7 parties.
-Thirteen miles from campus is the small town of Winchester, whihc has the Best Western and Quality Inn chains.
+The Edgeworth Inn is a converted old house that can handle 6-7 parties.
+Thirteen miles from campus is the small town of Winchester, which has a Best Western and Quality Inn.
 Also at the foot of the mountain are the towns of South Pitssburgh and Kimball with several hotels by the interstate.

-The Sewanee area also has numerous B and B's worth checking out.
+The Sewanee area also has numerous Air B&Bs.

 bottom of page